 - I’ve spent my whole salary before my next paycheck?

 - 2) Why I’ve spent my whole salary before my next paycheck?

 - 3) Why I purchased a lot of these things?

-- It was Black Friday and I didn’t keep track of how much money I spend.
+- There was a sale I didn’t keep track of how much money I spend.

 - 4) Why I didn’t keep track of my spendings?